ICJIA/icjia-accessibility-portal/content/faqs.md

 {new:2025-12-28}

 **Quick answer:** Start work now.
 Don't wait for a presentation.
 The April 24, 2026 deadline doesn't change based on when you receive training.
-These FAQs are as comprehensive as possible and provide short, direct answers to accessibility questions.
-This FAQ website is as good as any presentation DoIT might give about content accessibility — it presents all the information that would be in any presentation.
+A DoIT presentation can be very helpful for Q&A and agency-specific guidance, but it's not a prerequisite for beginning accessibility work.

 **Why start now:**

 - **The deadline is firm** — April 24, 2026 applies to everyone, regardless of when training happens
-- **This FAQ content is comprehensive** — These FAQs are as comprehensive as possible and provide short, direct answers.
-The information here contains everything that would be covered in a presentation about content accessibility.
-There's no secret information you'll get from a presentation that isn't already here
+- **The basics are available now** — These FAQs cover the core requirements and common fixes.
+A presentation adds context and Q&A, but you can begin with the fundamentals today.
 - **The work is difficult and time-consuming** — There is no one-click fix for accessibility.
 Making content accessible requires manual work: adding alt text, fixing heading structure, remediating PDFs, adding captions.
 A presentation may clarify requirements, but it won't speed up compliance — the work still needs to be done
 - **You can learn as you go** — Start with the most common issues (see: [What are the most common accessibility mistakes to avoid?](#what-are-the-most-common-accessibility-mistakes-to-avoid)) and build from there